|2||Sylvan Springs, Alabama|

 The greatest challenge to Phoenix air quality is ozone pollution.
 Ozone is a gas pollutant formed when nitrogen oxides and organic substances react under sunlight.
 Since ozone is not released directly but rather formed in the atmosphere from other pollutants, it is often considered a difficult pollutant to control.

-Abundant sunlight and heat as a requirement for ozone formation means that Phoenix ozone levels tend to be worse in the summer than in the winter (an opposite trend from Phoenix average pollution levels and PM2.5 levels).
-In 2019, unhealthy ozone levels only occurred between the dates of May 3 and September 13.1 Historically, ozone levels are always in the “green” healthy category during the winter months.
+Abundant sunlight and heat as a requirement for ozone formation mean that Phoenix ozone levels tend to be worse in the summer than in the winter (an opposite trend from Phoenix average pollution levels and PM2.5 levels).
+In 2019, unhealthy ozone levels only occurred between the dates of 3rd May and 13th September.
+Historically, ozone levels are always in the “green” healthy category during the winter months.

-According to the State of the Air report published by the American Lung Association, Maricopa County, of which Phoenix is the county seat, was rated an “F” and ranked 7th among 228 included metropolitan areas for high ozone days.1 From 2016 to 2018, there was a weighted average of 39.8 days that were deemed unhealthy for ozone alone.
+According to the State of the Air report published by the American Lung Association, Maricopa County, of which Phoenix is the county seat, was rated an “F” and ranked 7thamong 228 included metropolitan areas for high ozone days.
+From 2016 to 2018, there was a weighted average of 39.8 days that were deemed unhealthy for ozone alone.

 Phoenix live air quality data is available at the top of this page.
 Follow Phoenix forecast air quality data and the posted health advisories to take action against pollution levels and reduce your pollution exposure.